robocode-dev/tank-royale/server/README.md

 #### Controller Secrets

-The `--controllerSecrets=<secret>` is used for only allowing controllers and observers to join the server if they provide a secret that is listed with this option.
+The `--controller-secrets=<secret>` is used for only allowing controllers and observers to join the server if they provide a secret that is listed with this option.

 Example:

 ```
-java -jar robocode-tankroyale-server-x.y.z.jar --controllerSecrets=yFTFllMU8fX8kaxlgQnV1g
+java -jar robocode-tankroyale-server-x.y.z.jar --controller-secrets=yFTFllMU8fX8kaxlgQnV1g
 ```

 If no secret is specified (default) any controller and observer may join the server.

 #### Bot Secrets

-The `--botSecrets=<secret>` is used for only allowing bots to join the server if they provide if they provide a secret that is listed with this option.
+The `--bot-secrets=<secret>` is used for only allowing bots to join the server if they provide if they provide a secret that is listed with this option.

 Example:

 ```
-java -jar robocode-tankroyale-server-x.y.z.jar --botSecrets=yijjEugA0zLcgGCO382gCA,7VPOzQaOnQ8HV9d2URHXOw
+java -jar robocode-tankroyale-server-x.y.z.jar --bot-secrets=yijjEugA0zLcgGCO382gCA,7VPOzQaOnQ8HV9d2URHXOw
 ```

 If no secret is specified (default) any bot may join the server.